biodatageeks/sequila/docs/source/function/function.rst

 calcOverlap
 ************

 calcOverlap function returns the width of overlap between intervals.
 To use the function within query it needs to be registered.
-Sample query using overlaplenght function:
+Sample query using overlaplength function:

 ::